dr-ni/onboard/README.md

 ## Description

-Onboard is an onscreen keyboard useful for everybody that cannot use a hardware keyboard; for example TabletPC users or mobility impaired users.
+Onboard is an onscreen keyboard useful for everybody that cannot use a hardware keyboard; for example Tablet-PC users or mobility impaired users.
 It has been designed with simplicity in mind and can be used right away without the need of any configuration, as it can read the keyboard layout from the X server.
+Onboard is currently not working with wayland - a correct x11/xorg setup is required.

 The parent project at https://launchpad.net/onboard sadly seems not to be maintained anymore.
 Old PPA downloads for Ubuntu-releases can still be